-So the theatre may not have changed or the shopping venues but the two things that matter the most have – comfortable sleep and upgraded dining.
-Excellent changes in other words with the Ocean Medallion upgrade to go live next year.
-Plus, like last year, I must say that I love Caribbean Princess for the aft pool and the best designed aft nightclub there is, Skywalkers.
+So the theatre may not have changed or the shopping venues but the two things that matter the most have – comfortable sleep and upgraded dining with the Ocean Medallion features.
+Plus, like last year, I must say that I love Caribbean Princess for the aft pool and the best-designed aft nightclub there is, Skywalkers.
 Those views!

 Princess Cruises released this time-lapse video on Youtube which should show you how amazing the transformation has been:

 Would that time-lapse convince you to sail on the refurbished Caribbean Princess?
 It certainly convinced me – I do enjoy her newer bigger sisters Royal and Regal, but the fresh youthful design features as seen in the Caribbean Princess buffet and in the new dinner restaurants appeal to me more.
 And the Skywalkers.
 I just can’t help it but I love that design!